AidanHibbard/olallie/docs/upgrade-guide.md

 ## 0.0.6 -> 0.0.7

 - State
-  - State is now defined with an object, rather than arrow function.
+  - State is now defined with an object, rather than an arrow function.

   ```ts
   // 0.0.6 OLD